Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ### Process for first `rc1` release in the release series

-Do not use this process for `rc1`s for patch releases, e.g. `1.11.1rc1`.
-It is only for the first release in the release series, e.g. `1.11.0rc1`.
+`rc1`s for patch releases (e.g. `1.11.1rc1`) should use the other process below.
+This process is only for the first release in the release series, e.g. `1.11.0rc1`.

 1. Bump the version:
    1. `git checkout main`